Cole9712/Polyglot-project-facial-detection-system/cmpt383.md

 ## Installation

 **Prerequisite:** Vagrant and VirtualBox.
-If you are deploying with Windows, run Vagrant commands as **Admin** since Windows only allows admin to create symbolic links.
+**If you are deploying with Windows, make sure run Vagrant commands as Admin since Windows only allows admin to create symbolic links.**

 `Vagrant up`